PharmaForest/.github/profile/README.md

 ---

-## Join PharmaForest – Collaborators Welcome!
+## Join PharmaForest – Collaborators Welcome
 We are actively looking for collaborators to join and contribute to our program package.
 If you're interested in participating in any of the following ways, feel free to get in touch with us!

 1. Join as a Project Member<br>